Streaming Pipelines

 2. Event Streaming (Postgres LISTEN/NOTIFY + SSE)

-Purpose: Updates the visual workflow timeline and node statuses (Pending → Running → Completed).
+Purpose: Updates the visual workflow timeline and node statuses (Pending → Running → Completed).- Storage: PostgreSQL.

 - Trigger: